webis-de/argbench/README.md

 ## Experiments

 You can evaluate your language model in Prompting, i.e. how good is a model at computational argumentation tasks.
+Prompts for the tasks can be found [here](argbench/data/task_definitions.md).
 Or how good is an LLM model at generalizing to unseen computational tasks (Leave-one-out), by evaluating it on five hold-out tasks after training it on the remaining tasks as specific in this [split](argbench/experiment/configs/experiment_splits.json).
 You can also evaluate a model's ability to transfer one skill (e.g., Quality) to another (e.g., Generation).